JAM Guidelines

 While you may dance at any speed you like, the dance floor is a “no parking” zone: move non-dance interactions to the edges of the room.

-Sound and text can be part of the dance, and as such are welcome.
+Sound and text can be part of the dance.
 However, please keep loud social conversation outside the dance space.
-Feel free to remind others of this when they want to chat with you.

 Please keep cell phone usage off the dance floor, and do not photograph or video other participants without their consent.